kevin78moore/neighborhood-map/README.md

 Neighborhood Map Project

-This Project is to Make a Map of a Neighborhood showing my favorite places in my hometown city.
+In this project, I created a map showcasing my favorite locations in my hometown city of Simi Valley.

 APIs & Frameworks Used
   • KnockoutJS